librarianrabbit/slash-ide/README.md

 A simple IDE for coding Lua scripts for the game Transformice!.

 ## Disclaimer
-This is an old private project for coding Lua scripts for the game Transformice! with the help of an simple autocomplete.
+This is an old private project for coding Lua scripts for the game Transformice! with the help of n simple autocomplete feature.

 Transformice is a game developed by the company [Atelier 801](http://transformice.com/about-us/index.php).
 I have no affiliation with their company nor with any of their projects.